 Highway safety is a serious concern for both drivers on the road and the police officers that enforce the law.
 Every year thousands of accidents happen within the state of NY due to drivers that speed.
 If you have been issued a speeding ticket in the state of New York contact an experienced traffic defense attorney to help assist you with your case.

 Many times drivers are not aware of how heavy the fines and penalties are with respect to speeding tickets.
 An attorney can inform you the fines and penalties that you are facing and possibly help negotiate a more favorable outcome.
-Call The Rosenblum Law Firm today for a free consultation about your speeding ticket in New York.
+Call Rosenblum Law today for a free consultation about your speeding ticket in New York.

 Every so often we get a call from a driver getting a speeding ticket in Brooklyn, NY.
 The interesting part is that many times it’s not their first time being issued a ticket in Brooklyn.
 Many times these drivers are irate because they feel like they were not speeding and they know that their case is going to be heard by the Traffic Violations Bureau.